firstred/postnl-api-php/README.md

 | **Mail**                                    |                           |         |
 | Bulkmail webservice                         | N/A                       | N/A     |

-* These are all-in-one services, already providing the services
+* These are all-in-one services, redundant and sometimes providing less functionality, thus are not used by this library.

 ## Instructions